-The Company enters into arrangements for biopharmaceutical research and development, commercialization, contract manufacturing and development, and testing services which are classified under biopharmaceutical and other revenue.
-Such arrangements may require the Company to deliver various rights, manufactured diagnostic test kits, services and/or samples, including intellectual property rights/licenses, biopharmaceutical research and development services, and/or commercialization services.
+The Company enters into arrangements to license or provide access to its assets or services, including clinical services, research and development, contract manufacturing and development, as well as other services, which are classified under biopharmaceutical and other revenue.
+In prior years the Company also entered into arrangements for testing services.
+Such arrangements may require the Company to deliver various rights, manufactured diagnostic test kits, services and/or samples, including intellectual property rights/licenses and biopharmaceutical research and development services.
 The Company receives consideration in the form of upfront license fees; payments on delivery of data, test results or manufactured products; costs of service plus margin; and development and commercial performance milestone payments.

 The Company develops estimates and assumptions that require judgment to determine the underlying stand-alone selling price for each performance obligation which determines how the transaction price is allocated among the performance obligations.
 The estimation of the stand-alone selling price may include independent evidence of market price, forecasted revenue or costs, development timelines, discount rates, and probabilities of technical and regulatory success.
 The Company evaluates each performance obligation to determine if the obligation can be satisfied at a point in time or over time, and it measures the services delivered to the collaborative partner which are periodically reviewed based on the progress of the related program.
-For licenses that are bundled with other promises, the Company utilizes judgment to assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time.
+For licenses that are bundled with other promises, the Company utilizes judgment to assess the nature of the combined performance obligation is satisfied over time or at a point in time.
 The effect of any change made to an estimated input component and, therefore revenue or expense recognized, would be recorded as a change in estimate.
 In addition, variable consideration must be evaluated to determine if it is constrained and, therefore, excluded from the transaction price.